 To the right of the Saint-Pierre-le-Jeune square, Rue de la Nuée Bleue leads to Broglie Square.

 Isolated from most of the major tourist attractions of the Old Town, Broglie Square is however no less charged with history.

 Its long, rectangular appearance evokes medieval times when it was the theatre of knights’ tournaments.
 Abandoned, the district was redeveloped in the 18th century by a marshal of Louis XV, François-Marie – Duke of Broglie and Governor of Alsace.

 The marshal built Strasbourg’s City Hall in 1730 in Regency style.
 It was in one of the living rooms of the square’s pavilion (now destroyed) that the Marseillaise rang out for the first time.
 Rouget de Lisle began singing along to it in front of the Mayor of Strasbourg, Frédéric de Dietrich, on 26 April 1792, following the declaration of war by the Austrian Emperor.
-Entitled “War song for the Rhine Army”, the patriotic song was immediately adopted by volunteers in Marseille and spread across France under the name “the Marseillaise”.
+Entitled “War song for the Rhine Army”, the patriotic song was immediately adopted by volunteers in Marseille and spread across France under the name “la Marseillaise”.

 The famous painting by Isidore Pils immortalising the event “Rouget de Lisle singing the Marseillaise” is on display in the Museum of Fine Arts (Rohan Palace).